List of Florida State League stadiums

 Hammond Stadium was built in 1991 and is home to the Fort Myers Mighty Mussels.

 There are nine stadiums in use by Florida State League baseball teams, all located in Florida.
 The oldest stadium is Jackie Robinson Ballpark (1914) in Daytona Beach, home of the Daytona Tortugas.
 The newest stadium is BayCare Ballpark (2004) in Clearwater, home of the Clearwater Threshers.
 One stadium was built in each of the 1910s, 1920s, 1960s, and 1980s, four in the 1990s, and one in the 2000s.
-The highest seating capacity is 11,026 at George M. Steinbrenner Field in Tampa, where the Tampa Tarpons normally play, though they utilized Community Field during the 2025 season.
+The highest seating capacity is 11,026 at George M. Steinbrenner Field in Tampa, where the Tampa Tarpons play.
 The lowest capacity is 4,200 at Jackie Robinson Ballpark.